-For a while now, I’ve been blaming insecurities and an unclear sense of self as the root causes for most problematic behaviors.
-Condescending people are no exception.
+For a while now, I’ve been “blaming” insecurities and an unclear sense of self as the root causes of the majority of problematic behaviors.
+Condescension is no exception.

 Why would someone talk to you like your age is a single-digit number?
-Granted, some people objectively know more than you in certain areas.
-However, I’ve noticed those who actually do, are usually humble and simple-minded people, willing to share their knowledge and experience without ever being cocky or patronizing or trying to seem superior.
+Granted, some people objectively know more than you about certain subjects.
+However, I’ve noticed that those who do are usually humble and simple-minded people, willing to share their knowledge and experience without being cocky, patronizing, or trying to seem superior.

 Condescending people are clueless.

-They’re insecure about who they are and what they do and the way they live their life.
-For some unknown reason, that grants them the right to weigh in on every and anything, since they’re so knowledgeable…not.
-Boundaries who?
+They’re insecure about who they are, what they do, and the way they live their life.
+For some unknown reason, this grants them the right to weigh in on every and anything, since they’re so knowledgeable… not.

 You can only impress those that are easily deceived and want to be impressed, oppressed, repressed.

 There’s no real winning in a fictitious game.

 Start a game you’d enjoy winning.
 Free yourself from those chains.
 Fuck that uncomfortable throne.